biolprogramming/prog-syllabus/README.md

 # Computer Programming for Biologists

 * **Course:** [BIOL 7800, LSU](http://catalog.lsu.edu/preview_course_nopop.php?catoid=1&coid=1001)
-* **Time/Location:** T/Th, 10:30 - 11:50 AM | 0206 Williams
+* **Time/Location:** T/Th, 9:00 - 10:20 AM and W, 9:30 - 10:20 AM | 0118 Prescott
 * **Instructor:** [Brant Faircloth](https://github.com/brantfaircloth/)
 * **Need help?**
     * [Slack](https://biolprogramming.slack.com), don't email
     * Problem with the syllabus?
 File an [issue](https://github.com/biolprogramming/syllabus/issues)
-* **Office Hours** T/Th 12:00 - 1:30 PM | 220 Life Sciences
+* **Office Hours** T/Th 10:30 - 12:00 PM | 282 Life Sciences

 ## Course description

 The analysis of large data sets in biological research is becoming common, particularly as new sequencing technologies and data collection strategies exponentially increase the amount of data that can be collected by an individual researcher.
-Programmatic approaches are often needed to format and analyze these large data sets, yet few biologists receive training in applying programming languages to these tasks.
-Programming for Biologists is meant to _introduce_ graduate or advanced undergraduate students to the practice of computer programming as it is applied to biological problems using a common programming language (Python, R) and programmatic techniques and algorithms.
+Programmatic approaches are often needed to format and analyze these large data sets, yet few biologists receive training in applying programming languages to these tasks.  `Programming for Biologists` is meant to _introduce_ graduate or advanced undergraduate students to the practice of computer programming as it is applied to biological problems using a common programming language (Python) and programmatic techniques and algorithms.

 ## Course credo

 This course **is** going to challenge _and_ frustrate you.
 A lot.
 I promise.
 You are learning a new language really quickly - that's a hard thing to do.
 Along with the hard parts of learning a new language, in this case, comes having to learn a number of new tools that you have not (likely) been exposed to.
 That's also really hard.
 You're also going to have to actually **think** on top of all that.
-But, if you think, and work, and collaborate with your classmates to understand what's going on, you **will** end up learning much, much more in a shorter period of time than you expected.
+But, if you think, and work, and work with your classmates to understand what's going on, you **will** end up learning much, much more in a shorter period of time than you expected.

 ## Teaching philosophy / Communication